Abstraction Induces the Brain Alignment of Language and Speech Models: Data, Code, and Computational Resources

 \subsection{Compute}

 Ridge regression was performed using compute nodes with 128 cores (2 AMD EPYC 7763 64-core processors) and 256GB of RAM.
 In total, roughly 1,000 node-hours of compute was expended for these models.
-Feature extraction for language models was performed on specialized GPU nodes similar to the AMD compute nodes but with 3 NVIDIA A100 40GB cards.
-Feature extraction required roughly 300 node-hours of compute on these GPU nodes.
+Feature extraction for language models and braintuning for speech models were performed on specialized GPU nodes similar to the AMD compute nodes but with 3 NVIDIA A100 40GB cards.
+Feature extraction required roughly 300 node-hours of compute on these GPU nodes, and braintuning required roughly 50 node-hours.

 Dimensionality and surprisal computation were run on a cluster with 12 nodes with 5 NVIDIA A30 GPUs and 48 CPUs each.
 Extracting and computing dimensionality on LM representations took a few wall-clock hours per model.
 Training TunedLens took around 15 minutes per layer, so overall 30 wall-clock hours.
 Training the layerwise linguistic feature probes took around 1 hour per model per task, so a total of around 60 hours.
 We parallelized all computation, and estimate the overall parallelized runtime, including preliminary experiments and failed runs to be around 40 days.